remult/remult/docs/tutorials/react-next/auth.md

    npm i next-auth
    ```

-2. `NextAuth` requires a "secret" used to encrypt the NextAuth.js JWT.
+2. `NextAuth` requires a "secret" used to encrypt the NextAuth.js JWT, see [Options | NextAuth.js](https://next-auth.js.org/configuration/options#nextauth_secret) for more info.

    Create a file called `.env.local` and set the `NEXTAUTH_SECRET` to a random string.